prashjet/oss4astro/package_and_test/README.md

 ### Simpler `import` statements by using `__init__.py`

-The above import statements are quite long, and not what we are used to in lots of common Python packages.
+The above import statements are quite long, and not what we are accustomed to in lots of common Python packages.
 For example, if I want to use the `numpy` linear algebra function to calculate eigenvalues, I have access to it just by importing `numpy`, i.e.

 ```
 In [1]: import numpy as np